richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 ### with the source

-If making an HTTP request is not your style, you can decrease loading time by running the source code.
+If making an HTTP request is not your style, you can load Rostruct instantly by running the source code.
 In other words, you'll be using Rostruct as an **internal module**.

 To add Rostruct's source to your deploy script, download the `Rostruct.lua` asset from your preferred release of Rostruct from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).